slashtechno/dash-of-pi/README.md

 # Make sure that the resolution and FPS that are set in the config are supported by the camera:
 rpicam-still --list-cameras
 sudo cat /etc/dash-of-pi/config.json | grep -e "res_" -e "fps"
+# Still doesn't work?
+Plug out the camera, reboot, plug it back in, and reboot again.
+Why does it work?
+No idea.
 ```

 **Go build killed on low-RAM Pis:**